Last updated: August 13, 2019

 - Hotel U Ruze – approx. 100 meters from the Bone Church

 Other attractions to see nearby the Bone Church

 - Cathedral of Our Lady (200 m walking from the Bone church)

 - Kutna Hora center

 - St Barbara church (very spectacular church in Kutna Hora)

 - Chateau Mcely (luxury castle 40 minutes away by car)

-Is the Bone Church a tourist attraction worth visiting?
+Is the Sedlec Ossuary a tourist attraction worth visiting?

 I say YES, and nearby Kutna Hora is also worth a visit.
 But especially the Bone Church as it’s something that you won’t be able to experience anywhere else.
 The church is unique and as mentioned before, I would list this as one of the top attractions in all of the Czech Republic, and one of the most fascinating churches I’ve visited.